awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Database.md

 exec rdsadmin.rdsadmin_util.resize_temp_tablespace('TEMP','4096000000');
 ```

-The following example resizes a temporary tablespace based on the tempfile with the file identifier `1` to the size of 2 megabytes on a Read Replica\.
+The following example resizes a temporary tablespace based on the tempfile with the file identifier `1` to the size of 2 megabytes on a read replica\.

 ```
 exec rdsadmin.rdsadmin_util.resize_tempfile(1,'2M');
 ```

-For more information about Read Replicas for Oracle DB instances, see [Working with Oracle Read Replicas for Amazon RDS](oracle-read-replicas.md)\.
+For more information about read replicas for Oracle DB instances, see [Working with Oracle Read Replicas for Amazon RDS](oracle-read-replicas.md)\.